soundpress/RulesOfNYC/docs/c13/index.rst

 (a)  Pursuant to New York City Charter § 1048, the Department of Health has determined that the following adjudications pertaining to the enforcement of State and local health laws and regulations shall be conducted by the Office of Administrative Trials and Hearings, which shall make recommended findings of fact and recommended decisions.
 Such recommendations shall be subject to review by the Commissioner of Health who shall make final determinations and orders:

-   (1) Enforcement hearings: All adjudicatory hearings held in connection with the Commissioner's or Department's exercise of powers or authority under Chapter 22 of the City Charter, Title 17 of the Administrative Code, New York State Public Health Law, or Title 10 of the State of New York Codes, Rules and Regulations, or other applicable law, except as provided in § 7-01 of these rules, when commenced by order of the Commissioner or Department, including but not limited to all orders to abate nuisances or other detrimental health conditions; orders to persons to show cause why the Department should not deny, suspend, or revoke permits; orders to seize, embargo, or condemn; orders to close premises; orders to cease and desist acts or omissions; or orders to take any other action necessary to protect the public health.
+   (1) Enforcement hearings: All adjudicatory hearings held in connection with the Commissioner's or Department's exercise of powers or authority under Chapter 22 of the City Charter, Title 17 of the Administrative Code, New York State Public Health Law, or Title 10 of the State of New York Codes, Rules and Regulations, or other applicable law, except as provided in 24 RCNY § 7-01, when commenced by order of the Commissioner or Department, including but not limited to all orders to abate nuisances or other detrimental health conditions; orders to persons to show cause why the Department should not deny, suspend, or revoke permits; orders to seize, embargo, or condemn; orders to close premises; orders to cease and desist acts or omissions; or orders to take any other action necessary to protect the public health.

    (2) Other due process hearings: In addition, the Commissioner may delegate authority to the Office of Administrative Trials and Hearings to hear and make findings and recommendations in any matter wherein it is necessary to make factual determinations in connection with any enforcement action of the Department, as authorized by State or local law or regulation.